Alexwcjung/2026-highschool/README.md

 This lesson teaches basic English through listening, speaking, reading, vocabulary, and short writing activities using familiar topics, pop songs, and simple tasks.

 ### Why is this lesson meaningful?
-It gives low-proficiency students more chances to practice English at their own pace, lowers speaking anxiety, and helps them build motivation, autonomy, and confidence.

 This lesson is meaningful because it gives low-proficiency students more individual and self-paced opportunities to practice English while lowering speaking anxiety.
+It helps students build motivation, autonomy, and confidence through repeated practice, review, and small successes.

-It is based on **task-supported learning**, not fully task-based learning, because the activities are designed to support basic language practice rather than complete real-world communication tasks only through English.
+The lesson is based on **task-supported learning**, not fully task-based learning, because these students still need structured support with basic English skills.
+Instead of completing complex real-world tasks only in English, they practice through small and manageable tasks such as listening, matching, choosing answers, short writing, and speaking words aloud.

 The lesson also reflects **skill-integrated learning**, as students practice listening, reading, vocabulary, writing, and speaking through connected activities such as pop songs, short reading passages, quizzes, sentence matching, guided writing, and speech recognition-based speaking tasks.